 / /webinars /contact /for-clients /what-we-do /who-we-are /training

 Easy enough to do straight in the advanced segments panel.
 However, we don’t want that, it’s way too easy.
 We could use the following regex in theory: /(webinars|contact|for-clients|what-we-do|who-we-are|training)?

 A slash followed by any of a series of keywords included 1 or 0 times.
 Easy, no?

 No, actually.
 That won’t work.
 The reason is simple: it will match anything that has a /.
 Ooops.
 Easy fix.

 There we go.
 Match any page that starts with a slash, followed by one of those, and then ends.
 In theory you could leave out the caret, but I think the added specificity will likely work in our favour.

 Also a note, make sure, when setting up an advanced segment like this, to test them.
 Go through your pages and make sure there’s no misspellings or odd query strings that are letting false positives through.

 Hopefully this gives you an idea of how useful RegEx can be when dealing with Google Analytics.

-edit: Just a shout out to an amazing regex tool that I use when writing these posts: regexpal.This entry was posted in Web Analytics and tagged Google Analytics, regex.
+edit: Just a shout out to an amazing regex tool that I use when writing these posts: regexpal.This entry was posted in Technology, Web Analytics and tagged Google Analytics, regex.
 Bookmark the permalink.